SynPuCo/SynapseCounter/README.md

 ## Recommended formats

 The plug-in supports RGB and multichannel image formats, which are supported by ImageJ.
 This includes png, bmp, jpeg, tiff, lsm and some others.
-However, we recommend to use tiff format or the raw multichannel images from your microscope (like lsm for Carl Zeiss microscopes), because these images are not altered due to data compression.
-If you are using compressed picture formats (like png), please pay attention to use images of same formats throughout your experiments, as the outcome of quantification might subtly depend on compression method.
+However, we recommend to use tiff format or the raw multichannel images from your microscope (like LSM for Carl Zeiss microscopes), because these images are not altered due to data compression.
+If you are using compressed picture formats (like PNG), please pay attention to use images of same formats throughout your experiments, as the outcome of quantification might subtly depend on compression method.
 The plug-in will not read database files or stacked images.

 ## How it works?